 Kristin is a Co-founder/President of Joshua 1:Nine Ministries.
 She has been involved in sports ministry since 2004.
 In 2013, she went to the Dominican Republic for the first time and God called her to commit her time and heart to sports ministry specifically in that country.

-For her day job Kristin leads the US Bank Special Needs Trust Team based in Spokane, WA.
+For her day job Kristin is a Senior Trust Officer at Washington Trust Bank in Spokane, WA.
 Before joining the bank, Kristin spent seven years in private legal practice.

 Kristin has a Bachelor of Arts in Politics from Willamette University and a Juris Doctorate from Hamline University School of Law.
 She is past president of Spokane South Rotary and a Trustee for the Spokane County Library System where her love of education and reading has only deepened.
 In her free time, she enjoys reading, spending time outside with her Bernese Mountain Dog Moxie and cheering for the Seattle Mariners.

 Todd is a co-founder of Joshua 1:NINE Ministries.
 He began his career in sports ministry in January of 1999.
 In 2014 he took the reigns of a baseball program in the Dominican Republic.
 Through this experience he began investigating and developing the ideal program to serve the youth in that region.

 Todd is currently involved in serving and mentoring youth and athletes on both the local and international level.
 He has served as a chaplain for international level sporting events including Pan Am Games, Youth Olympics, Olympics and Para-Olympics.
 He serves as a charter for the Toronto Blue Jays under the guidance of the Northwest Regional Scout.
 He also coaches multiple select programs as well as the local high school and American Legion Baseball.